 - Carnegie Museum of Art and Natural History

 - University of Pittsburgh

 - URA of Pittsburgh

 The OBID works to keep all of our members up-to-date on what is happening in our neighborhood, opportunities to engage with the organization and ways to improve their businesses.
 Each week the OBID sends out a weekly e-newsletter to over 3,500 people with a plethora of relevant and timely information about our membership, available promotional opportunities, commercial real estate listings and much more.
 The OBID also sends a quarterly print newsletter to each of our members including commercial property owners and business owners.
-Social media plays a key role in marketing OBID’s marketing endeavors, posting to Facebook (1,500+ followers) and Twitter (2,500 + followers) regularly.
+Social media plays a key role in marketing OBID’s marketing endeavors, posting to Facebook, Twitter and Instagram regularly.
 We want to stay in touch with you!
 If you would like to hear more from us, please contact Jonathan, firstname.lastname@example.org.

-Government and Institutional Liaison – OBID Advocates for our Businesses
+Government & Institutional Liaison – OBID Advocates for our Businesses

 As the voice for the Oakland business community, the OBID staff and Board are dedicated to the advocacy of our business district!
 OBID has formed strong relationships with our elected officials and with various government offices at the City, County, State and Federal levels.
 The OBID acts as a liaison between our members and government offices and we have assisted our owners on a variety of issues from zoning and permits to parking and public safety.

-Currently, the OBID is involved with a variety of government projects currently underway that will impact the Oakland business community, including the Port Authority of Allegheny County’s proposed Bus Rapid Transit project connecting Downtown, Oakland and the City of Pittsburgh’s proposed Bike Share program.
+Currently, the OBID is involved with a variety of government projects currently underway that will impact the Oakland business community, including the Port Authority of Allegheny County’s proposed Bus Rapid Transit project.

 OBID Member Opportunities